 In the financial operations of the Authority, there are principal operating and non-operating components that make up a significant portion of the overall activities.
-Under the loan programs, the Authority disbursed \$177M in private loans in FY2014 compared to \$165M in FY2013.
-In the U.Fund, net assets continued to grow, increasing 15% in FY2014 and 12% in FY2013.
-Contributions to the U.Fund increased by 7% in FY2014, compared to an increase of 15% in FY2013.
-For the U.Plan program, the Authority had \$14.1M of matured tuition certificates on its financial statements as a liability to program participants at the end of FY2014 and \$7M of deposits for the purchase of tuition certificates effective August 1, 2014.
+Under the loan programs, the Authority disbursed \$185M in private loans in FY15 compared to \$177M in FY14.
+In the U.Fund, net assets continued to grow, increasing 4% in FY15 and 15% in FY14.
+Contributions to the U.Fund increased by 7% in both FY15 and FY14.
+For the U.Plan, the Authority had \$13.8M of matured tuition certificates on its financial statements as a liability to program participants at the end of FY15 and \$7M of deposits for the purchase of tuition certificates effective August 1, 2015.
 The principal operating revenues for the Authority continue to be interest on education loans.
-Non-operating revenues are primarily composed of gains of bond redemptions, investment income and arbitrage rebate income.
+Non-operating revenues are primarily composed of arbitrage rebate income, gains of bond redemptions and investment income.
 The principal operating expenses are bond interest expense and general and administrative costs.
-Non-operating expenses are primarily composed of loan program features and state program contributions.
+Non-operating expenses are primarily composed of loan program features.

-Total net position was \$172.1M at the end of FY2014, which represents an increase of \$10M or 6% from the beginning of the fiscal year.
+Total net position was \$190.6M at the end of FY15, which represents an increase of \$18.5M or 11% from the beginning of the fiscal year.
 This increase was the result of the following principal operating and non-operating activities at the Authority.
-Interest income on education loans was \$90.8M and represents 86% of total revenues in an improving consumer credit environment.
-Interest expense on bonds outstanding, was \$66.3M, or 70% of total expenses.
-The Authority's general and administrative expenses increased by 1% to \$17.6M and represented 19% of total operating expenses.
-The Authority purchased in lieu of redemption approximately \$3.5M in outstanding auction rate bonds during FY2014 resulting in a gain of \$489K.
-Non-operating revenues include investment interest and dividend income of \$291K as assets continue to be invested in a portfolio of vehicles providing short-term flexibility and principal protection.
-Non-operating expenses decreased to \$1.6M mostly due to a decrease in loan program related expenses in FY2014.
+Interest income on education loans was \$93.7M and represents 86% of total revenues in an improving consumer credit environment.
+Interest expense on bonds outstanding, was \$66.1M, or 73% of total expenses.
+The Authority's general and administrative expenses decreased by 4% to \$16.9M and represented 19% of total operating expenses.
+Non-operating revenues includes arbitrage rebate income of \$400K, gain on bonds purchased in lieu of redemption of \$130K as well as interest and dividend income of \$205K as assets continue to be invested in vehicles providing short-term flexibility and principal protection.
+Non-operating expenses were \$1.2M and represent loan program related expenses in FY15.